eudisd/c-compiler/README.md

 $ ./c test.c -o test.vm

-That would compile the c source and produce a a virtual machine bytecode executable.
+That would compile the c source and produce a virtual machine bytecode executable.
 To run that exectuable, type in the
 following: